mrmodise/nodejs-ecommerce-store/README.md

  Now that we are set.
 Open project in terminal, and:
  ```
- npm install (this will install all dependencies)
+ yarn install (this will install all dependencies)
  ```

  Once all dependencies are installed
  ```
- npm start
+ yarn start
  ```

  aggg!!
 Project does not run